-Virtue says the city sent out a reverse-911 message alerting residents on Saturday that they could resume using water normally.
+Virtue says the city made automated emergency phone calls alerting residents on Saturday that they could resume using water normally.

 Virtue added that it's still too early to tell just how much fixing this collapsed line will cost the city.